ohir/oconf-std/README.md

        Remark part MUST NOT contain a sequence that resembles pragma.
        Ie. it MUST NOT contain sequences of (punctuation, dot) shape.

-    5. ITEM forms are hereafter referred to as named or ORD:
+    ITEM forms can be further referred to as Named or ORD (ordered):

         NAME : VALUE  // Named value.
              : VALUE  // ORD.
 Ordered value.
 Name is empty.
-       INDEX : VALUE  // ORD.
+       INDEX : VALUE  // IDX.
 Ordered with explicit index position.

-  OConf's data structure mappings:

-    Nine values are special and each opens or closes the structure block.
-If these need to be in a VALUE they must be disambiguated.
+  OCONF Structure:

+    Structure is introduced using a SNAME, ie a NAME that starts with ^ or @ or one of bracket characters:

+    Opening        Closing
+        ^ :            ^ : - SECT  (named Section/next named Section)
+        @ :            @ : - SECT  second form
+        ( :            ) : - GROUP (common pragma)
+        [ :            ] : - LIST  (of ordered VALUEs)
+        { :            } : - DICT  (dictionary, associative array)
+        < :            > : - SET   (implementation dependent)

-    SECT is the basic block that maps to a data tree, usually a dictionary or struct.
-It opens with a named VALUE of one or more > characters.
-Count of > chars describes the depth of the tree.
+    SECT is the basic block that maps its items to a struct, dictionary or even to a list.
+Section opens with an ITEM that is marked using caret opening.
+An implementation MAY use bracket opening instead.

+    Depth of the Section, from the root of depth 0, is given in the count of opening characters.

-    SECT closes either at the end of file or where an other SECT of the same or of shallower depth level opens.
+    SECT closes either at the end of file or where an other SECT of the same or shallower depth level opens.

+    Any Section can contain other Sections (subsections) thus forming a data tree that starts at common root at the depth 0.
+Every section right under the root has depth 1, its subsections are of depth 2 and so on.

+    //  .
+Root has depth 0
-       name : >   // SECT.
-A 'name' named section opens at depth 1.
+    ^   ├── Section depth1 :             section opens at depth 1
-        sub : >>  // count of >s tells the section's depth.
-Here 2.
+    ^^  │   ├── SubSect.d2 :             count of ^s tells the depth
-         d2 : >>  // SECT of any given depth closes where other opens on d1 : >   // the same or shallower depth; or at the end of file.
+    ^^^ │   │   └─ SSSu.d3 :             SECT of any given depth closes
+    ^^  │   └── SubNext.d2 :             where other section opens on
+    ^   └── TheNextSection :             the same or shallower depth;
+    ^^      └── ItsSubs.d2 :             or at the end of file.

-    Four other structure blocks are recognized.
-Each opens with a VALUE of a single bracket character and closes with a bracket to the pair.

-            : [   // LIST.
-Of ordered values.
-Closes with unnamed ']'
-            : {   // DICT.
-Aka TREE or STRUCT.
-Closes with unnamed '}'
-            : <   // SET.
-Implementation dep.
-Closes with unnamed '>'
-            : (   // GROUP is for common pragma.
-Closes with unnamed ')'

-    LIST, DICT and possibly SET are commonly referred as NEST blocks.
-    SET is recognized but its meaning is implementation dependent.
+    ()
+    GROUP is used to apply a common pragma to the group of ITEMs.

+    [] {} <>
+    Three other structure blocks (LIST, DICT and SET) SHOULD not be used in configs meant to be edited by a human.
-    Opening of any block can either be named or ordered but its closing MUST NOT be named.
+    Structure block closings MUST NOT be named.

+  RAW VALUE

+    :== BOUNDARY ...
+BOUNDARY
+    RAW (VALUE) starts at column 1 of a line below and ends at a character immediately follwed by the custom or default BOUNDARY string.
+Custom BOUNDARY string must have at least 8 bytes and only 8 bytes of it matters.
+If custom BOUNDARY string is not given, it defaults to ==RawEnd.

   FLOW pragmas:

-    Where other formats use complicated syntax rules, OConf uses short after-value pragmas.
+    Where other formats use complicated syntax rules, OCONF uses short after-value pragmas.
 In most implementations up to six.

     FLOW block begins with a single leading space followed by a symbol